ktoso/rx-wiki/Observable-Utility-Operators.md

 There is a complication with using `observeOn( )` on a <a href="https://github.com/Netflix/RxJava/wiki/Subject#wiki-publishsubject">`PublishSubject`</a> or on one of the Observables emitted as a result of the <a href="https://github.com/Netflix/RxJava/wiki/Transforming-Observables#wiki-groupby-and-groupbyuntil">`groupBy( )`</a> operator: it is possible that such Observables will begin emitting items before the subscription fully takes hold, and therefore that some of those items will never be observed.
 For this reason, there is a version of `observeOn( )` that takes a `buffersize` parameter; this parameter allows you to establish a buffer that will collect any items emitted between the time of the subscription and the time the scheduled observer begins observing, so that no items will be lost.

 #### see also:
+* <a href="http://www.grahamlea.com/2014/07/rxjava-threading-examples/">RxJava Threading Examples</a> by Graham Lea
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#observeOn(rx.Scheduler)">`observeOn(scheduler)`</a>
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#observeOn(rx.Scheduler,%20int)">`observeOn(scheduler, buffersize)`</a>
 * RxJS: <a href="https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypeobserveonscheduler">`observeOn`</a>